 It’s small population is descended from Scottish settlers and most are employed in the fishing and tourism industries.
 Surrounded by the Cape Breton Highlands on one side and the Atlantic Ocean on the other Meat Cove makes for a popular tourist destination in the summer for tourists!

 The Maclellan family, hosts of Meat Cove Campground, have lived and fished in Meat Cove Cape Breton for eight generations.
 They currently manage all the campground amenities, summer activities, and are very knowledgeable regarding the area history of Meat Cove.

-They provide wonderful fresh seafood at the Chowder Hut, as well as a hot dog stand on the beach.
+They provide wonderful fresh food from the new foodtruck location at the beach area.
 There are fully functioning bathrooms and showers at the campgrounds.
 There are also cabins in which to rent if you don’t want to bring a trailer, RV or tent.